How to tell children and young people that someone is seriously ill

 Choose a quiet time and place and use simple, honest words.
 Be prepared to go over the information many times while children gradually take it in and ask them questions to make sure that they have understood.

 It is hard to find the right words on the spot, so you might want to rehearse what you want to say and prepare to answer the questions your child might ask.
-Try to familiarise yourself with the facts about coronavirus (or other illnesses) using reliable sources such as the NHS and government websites.
+Try to familiarise yourself with the facts about illness using reliable sources such as the NHS.
 Then you can give accurate answers to your child’s questions.

 You may not know all the answers to their questions and that’s ok.
 Tell them that you don’t know but you will let them know when you do.
 Make sure you go back to them when you are able to answer.